dwarcher/grunt-harp-post/README.md

 ## What it does

 This task creates a new blog (or other content type) page on your harp.js website and updates the associated `_data.json` file.
 When you run the task, it will interactively ask you to fill in any meta data.
 The task will automatically turn your content title into a slug, which is used as the file name.
-These fields are configurable, so you can make your own content types.
+Meta data fields are configurable, so you can make your own content types.
 You can also define multiple tasks for different content types, eg: `harp_post:blog`, `harp_post:article`, etc.

 ## The "harp_post" task